MOTUS PRIVACY NOTICE

 If you are a User, your employer (a Motus Client) may provide us with your personal information so that we can provide the Motus Services to them.

-We also collect your personal information automatically through your use of the Motus Services and our website(s).
+We also collect your personal information through your use of the Motus Services and our website(s).

-We may also receive information about you from third parties such as marketing agencies, market research companies, our suppliers, group companies, public website(s) and public agencies, which we refer to as “third party sources” or “suppliers”.
+We may also receive information about you from third parties that provide us services such as marketing agencies, market research companies, our suppliers, affiliates and related companies, as well as public website(s) and public agencies, which we refer to as “third party sources” or “suppliers”.
 If you are a supplier, you may also give us personal information about you when you are offering or providing services to us.

 HOW WE USE THE INFORMATION